Avarice03/web-portfolio/personal-website.md

 ### 30 points on code quality

 - A DRY code.
-- Use of proper spaces and indentation.
+-<DONE> Use of proper spaces and indentation.
-- Use of appropriate semantic tags.
+-<DONE>Use of appropriate semantic tags.
 -<DONE> Use of external CSS.
 -<DONE> Use of minified images.